2024 United States Senate elections: Massachusetts

 Two-term Democrat Elizabeth Warren was reelected in 2018 with 60.3% of the vote.
 On March 27, 2023, Warren announced that she was running for reelection.
 Software company owner Robert Antonellis, Quincy City Council president Ian Cain, and attorney John Deaton ran as Republicans.

+Though Warren won by 19 points, this election marked the first time that she had lost Bristol County while running for the office.
+Warren underperformed Kamala Harris by 6 points in the concurrent presidential election, making her the second-worst Democratic Senate performer in the 2024 cycle after Angela Alsobrooks in Maryland.